dotnet/docs-maui/docs/macos/includes/installer-certificate.md

 ## Create an installer certificate

-The CSR allows you to generate an installer certificate, which is required to sign your app's Installer Package for submission to the Mac App Store.
+The CSR allows you to generate an installer certificate, which is required to sign your app's installer package for submission to the Mac App Store.
 The installer certificate must be created using the Apple ID for your Apple Developer Account:

 1. In your Apple Developer Account, select the **Certificates, IDs & Profiles** tab.
 1. On the **Certificates, Identifiers & Profiles** page, select the **+** button to create a new certificate.